Let people write me off, I am preparing for 2021 Tokyo now: Sushil Kumar

-"People have this perennial habit of writing me off now and then but it does not affect me," says veteran wrestler Sushil Kumar, who has not only quashed his retirement talks but is rather bullish about his qualification for next year's Tokyo Olympics.
-Already on the wrong side of 30s, Sushil was struggling to qualify for the Tokyo Games but the postponement of the quadrennial event has re-ignited his Olympic hopes.
+"People have this habit of writing me off every now and then but it does not affect me," says veteran wrestler Sushil Kumar, quashing talk of retirement and insisting that postponement of Tokyo Olympics has given him a very good shot at qualifying for his fourth Games.
+The 36-year-old was struggling to make the cut for the Olympics, postponed to 2021 owing to the global COVID-19 pandemic.

-The Summer Games, originally scheduled for July-August this year, were expected to be a swansong for many athletes including Sushil and veteran tennis star Leander paes but the one-year delay caused by the COVID-19 pandemic has put a question-mark over their retirement plans.
-Set to turn 37 next month, Sushil, though, ruled out retirement.
-"I am not going anywhere as of now.
-I have got more time and more time means better preparation," Sushil told PTI in an interview.
-Making a comeback at the 2019 World Championship, Sushil showed glimpses of his glorious past with two breathtaking four-point throws before he lost steam and made an early exit.
+The showpiece, originally scheduled for July-August this year, was expected to be a swansong for veterans such as Sushil and tennis ace Leander Paes.
+But the one-year delay seems to have caused a change of plans.
+Set to turn 37 next month, Sushil told PTI, "I am not going anywhere as of now.
+I have got more time and more time means better preparation."
+Making a comeback at the 2019 World Championship, Sushil showed glimpses of the form that made him look invincible in his prime before he lost steam and made an early exit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)